 The Occupational Therapist in me really came out on this craft.
 I just can’t help it sometimes.
 When I see clothespins, I always think of developing fine motor skills.
 And, for some reason, I also thought…”Hey, those clothespins would make great ribs!”
-I cannot explain why my mind works likes this (believe me, people have been trying to figure me out for years), but this time my strange thoughts lead to a really fun and interactive Halloween craft for kids!
+I cannot explain why my mind works likes this (believe me, people have been trying to figure me out for years), but this time my strange thoughts lead to a really fun and interactive craft for the halloween season!
 I know that your kiddo will love it (and maybe even learn a little something along the way…just don’t tell them that).